geerlingguy/raspberry-pi-pcie-devices/index.md

 The following list of PCIe devices have been tested with the Raspberry Pi Compute Module 4 PCIe x1 slot.

-Many of these devices were tested for Jeff Geerling's [Raspberry Pi Compute Module 4 Review](https://www.jeffgeerling.com/blog/2020/raspberry-pi-compute-module-4-review).
+Many of these devices were tested for Jeff Geerling's [Raspberry Pi Compute Module 4 Review](https://www.jeffgeerling.com/blog/2020/raspberry-pi-compute-module-4-review) and follow-up videos on his [YouTube channel](https://www.youtube.com/c/JeffGeerling).

 If you would like to have a device added to this list, or find any missing or incorrect information, please file an Issue and/or Pull Request against [this project on GitHub](https://github.com/geerlingguy/raspberry-pi-pcie-devices).